 Injuries persist until the individual is extracted to a medical facility

 Medical aid for arms and legs may consist of bandages or replica tourniquets

 Medical aid for head and torso may consist of bandages only

 Applying bandages or tourniquets to yourself is only allowed for minor (green) injuries

 Medical aid must be applied UNDER body armour or helmets

-Bandages and tourniquets may only be removed when an individual is extracted to a medical facility
+Bandages and tourniquets may only be removed when an individual is moved to a designated extraction point

 Contingencies and Fail Safes

 Contingencies and fail safes are built into the rules to prevent people from being injured or exposed to unnecessary safety risks.

 Bleed Out Times - if no aid is received, the individual must wait at least three hours before attempting to leave the event space on their own.
 This allows their team to launch search and rescue missions for missing personnel.
 An individual may choose to leave early based on their own personal safety but is temporarily eliminated from the event.